 CHEZ or AU?
 Don't make this mistake in French anymore.
 (FR/EN subtitles) #frenchgrammar

-Transcription of the video "At home or at the barber shop
+Transcription of "At home or at the hairdresser's" video

 Do you say "I'm going to the hairdresser" or do you say "I'm going to the dentist"?

-Well, this is a mistake.
-Confusing "au" and "chez" in French is a very common mistake in the choice of preposition.
+Well, that's a mistake.
+Confusing "au" and "chez" in French is a very common mistake when choosing a preposition.

-In this video, I will explain the rule so that you don't confuse anymore, that you don't hesitate between "at" and "at".
+In this video, I'm going to explain the rule so that you no longer confuse or hesitate between "chez" and "au".

-On the one hand, we have the preposition "to" and its derivatives.
-On the other hand, we have "at".
+On the one hand, we have the preposition "à" and its derivatives.
+On the other, we have "at".

 You must use "at" to introduce people, a first name or a trade name, for example.
 To introduce a place such as a business, for example.